fanderse/fanderse.github.io/about.md

 permalink: /about/
 ---

-Now:
+Hi, my name is Florian Andersen and I am a PhD student and researcher at Sciences Po, Paris.
+I study work and labor markets.
+Generally, I like economic sociology and data analysis.
+Specifically, I research French and German economies to understand how and why people switch jobs, occupations, and employers and to explain how this affects national markets and social inequality.

-Publishing on careers, labor markets, and on how each of us can have a more meaningful work life as a PhD student and researcher at Sciences Po.
-Researching French and German economies to understand how and why people switch jobs, occupations, and employers.
-Explaining how this affects individual biographies, national markets, and social inequality.
+This blog is an opportunity for my writing practice, an outlet for presenting ideas that are not quite publication ready (or never will be), and for sharing code and tools.

-Earlier:
+My Story:
 After finishing my M.A.
 Sociology with distinction, I went on a four year sabbatical from academic life.
 I worked as a Business Analyst, Marketing Assistant, Co-Working Space Manager, and, since I love the outdoors and nature, founded my own gardening business.
 I worked part-time, full-time, was self-employed, and a freelancer - I experienced "the labor market" from inside and outside.
 Oh, and I am also a certified meditation teacher.
 Now I gather all my real-world experiences and take them back to academia to become a certified expert on all things work, careers, and labor market.

 Reach out: